Quasilimiting behavior for one-dimensional diffusions with killing: Analytic results

 \subsection{Classification of boundary points}

 We start by establishing a connection between the Feller classification and the Weyl classification of boundary points.
-This has already been investigated in \cite{nW85} for the case $\kappa = 0$, but in this work the author introduces the notion of weak entrance boundary and shows that one is in the limit-circle case if the boundary point is of weak entrance type.
-We show that there are no weak entrance boundaries at $\infty$ by proving that $\infty$ is in the limit-point case if and only if it is not a regular boundary point.
-The proof we give is well known in the Schr\"odinger case (see \cite{BMS02} for similar ideas in a much more general context).
-We assume regularity of the coefficients of the Sturm-Liouville expression, although weaker assumptions would also suffice. \begin{lemma} Let the Sturm-Liouville expression $\tau f(x) = -\frac{1}{\rrho(x)}\bigl(\rrho(x)f'(x)\bigr)' + \kappa(x)f(x)$ be given.
-Assume that $\rrho$ is strictly positive and locally Lipschitz in $(0,\infty)$ and $\kappa \in \mL^2_{loc}([0,\infty))$ such that $\kappa(x) \geq -C|x|^2+D$ for some constants $C,D\geq 0$.
+This has already been investigated in \citet{nW85} for the case $\kappa= 0$, but in this work the author introduces the notion of weak entrance boundary and shows that one is in the limit-circle case if the boundary point is of weak entrance type.
+We show that there are no weak entrance boundaries at $\infty$ by proving that $\infty$ is in the limit-point case.
+The proof we give is well known in the Schr\"{o}dinger case [see \citet{BMS02} for similar ideas in a much more general context].
+We assume regularity of the coefficients of the Sturm--Liouville expression, although weaker assumptions would also suffice. \begin{lemma} Let the Sturm--Liouville expression $\tau f(x) = -\frac{1}{\rrho (x)} (\rrho(x)\times f'(x) )' + \kappa(x)f(x)$ be given.
+Assume that $\rrho$ is strictly positive and locally Lipschitz in $(0,\infty )$ and $\kappa\in\mL^2_{loc}([0,\infty))$ such that $\kappa(x) \geq-C|x|^2+D$ for some constants $C,D\geq0$.
 Then we are in the limit-point case at $\infty$. \end{lemma}

-\begin{proof} We can assume, without loss of generality, that $D=0$ and that $\rrho$ is continuous up to the boundary.
+\begin{pf} We can assume, without loss of generality, that $D=0$ and that~$\rrho$ is continuous up to the boundary.
 The first assumption is obviously harmless.
 If $\rrho$ is not continuous up to zero we can consider the differential expression in $(1,\infty)$ instead of $(0,\infty)$.
 This shift does not change the Weyl-classification of $\tau$ at infinity.
 Similarly, we may assume that the boundary condition at 0 is Dirichlet ($\alpha=\infty$), since the classification at infinity is unaffected by the boundary condition at 0.